Sign In / Sign Out

 Please contact us if we can be of assistance.

 Hyman is Vice Provost for Academic Alliances at ASU.
 She is leading academic partnerships between ASU and the community colleges and other educational institutions both locally and nationally, ensuring that students who wish to pursue an undergraduate degree have the resources and a pathway to successfully transition to ASU.
-Prior to joining ASU Hyman served as the Chancellor of the City Colleges of Following her tenure as chancellor, Ms. Hyman authored Reinvention: The Promise and Challenge of Transforming a Community College System (Harvard Education Press, 2018).
+Prior to joining ASU Hyman served as the Chancellor of the City Colleges.
+Following her tenure as chancellor, Ms. Hyman authored Reinvention: The Promise and Challenge of Transforming a Community College System (Harvard Education Press, 2018).

 Alka develops, directs and oversees Academic Alliance strategies, internal and external partnerships, marketing and communication, and staff development.
 More recently, she provided leadership as AVP for Institutional Effectiveness at Glendale Community College, and as VP for Guided Pathways and Integrated Student Support at the Maricopa district office.
 Prior to her tenure at Maricopa, Alka held various research and consulting positions with ASU, Arizona State Department of Education, and the World Bank.
 Alka holds an MBA from ASU and a PhD in Higher Education Policy from SUNY Buffalo.